2023 George Mason Patriots baseball team

-The 2023 George Mason Patriots baseball team represent George Mason University during the 2023 NCAA Division I baseball season.
+The 2023 George Mason Patriots baseball team represented George Mason University during the 2023 NCAA Division I baseball season.
 The Patriots play their home games at Spuhler Field as a member of the Atlantic 10 Conference.
-They are led by head coach Shawn Camp, in his fourth season at Mason, and his first as a head coach.
+They were led by head coach Shawn Camp, in his fourth season at Mason, and his first as a head coach.

 This was the first season since 1981 that Bill Brown did not coach George Mason.
 Brown retired at the conclusion of 2022 season.

+Mason won the Atlantic 10 baseball tournament and went 2–2 in the Winston-Salem Regional.

 Previous season

 The 2022 team finished the season with a 22–33 (13–11 Atlantic 10) record, and finished in fifth place of the Atlantic 10.
-They went 1–2 in the 2022 Atlantic 10 baseball tournament.
+They went 1–2 in the 2022 Atlantic 10 Conference baseball tournament.

 Preseason

 Preseason Atlantic 10 awards and honors

 Infielder Cam Redding was named to the All-Atlantic 10 Preseason team.

 Coaches poll

 The Atlantic 10 baseball coaches' poll was released on February 7, 2023.
 George Mason was picked to finish eighth in the Atlantic 10.